oelarnes/spells/README.md

 - `col_type`: one of the `ColType` enum values, `FILTER_ONLY`, `GROUP_BY`, `PICK_SUM`, `NAME_SUM`, `GAME_SUM`, `CARD_ATTR`, and `AGG`.
 See documentation for `summon` for usage.
 All columns except `CARD_ATTR` and `AGG` must be derivable at the individual row level on one or both base views. `CARD_ATTR` must be derivable at the individual row level from the card file. `AGG` can depend on any column present after summing over groups, and can include polars Expression aggregations.
 Arbitrarily long chains of aggregate dependencies are supported.

-- `views`: For a column defined at the row level on a base view (see col_types above), the base views on which it is supported.
-All col_types except `AGG` and `CARD_ATTR` must specify at least one base view.
+- `views`: For a column defined at the row level on a view (see col_types above), the views on which it is supported.
+All col_types except `AGG` must specify at least one base view.
+For `CARD_ATTR` columns, `views` must be exactly `(View.CARD,)`.

-- `expr`: A polars expression giving the derivation of the column value at the first level where it is defined. `NAME_SUM` columns, for now, are defined using wildcard expressions like `pl.col("^deck_.*")`, but this is going to change.
-Check back in...
+- `expr`: A polars expression giving the derivation of the column value at the first level where it is defined. `NAME_SUM` columns, for now, are defined using wildcard expressions like `pl.col("^deck_.*")`, but this is going to change. `AGG` columns that depend on `NAME_SUM` columns reference the prefix (`cdef.name`) only, since the unpivot has occured prior to selection.

 - `dependencies`: A list of column names.
 All dependencies must be declared by name, except for base view columns that depend on columns in the data file.

+### Columns

+A list of all included columns.
+Columns can be referenced by enum or by string value in arguments and filter specs.
+The string value is always the lowercase version of the enum attribute.

+#### Shared Columns in Both Views

+- `ColName.DRAFT_ID = "draft_id"` Base column.
+Filter-only (meaning, use only in filter_specs).
+-

 # Roadmap to 1.0